Director, Office of the Vice-President (Administration) and University Registrar

 This policy aims to identify, as early as possible, any concerns about a student’s preparedness for professional experience – namely, their capacity to successfully engage in professional experience activities, particularly work integrated learning (WIL) activities which form a formal and assessed component of a QUT course (C/4.4).
 The University aims to implement appropriate strategies early, to address concerns about a student’s preparedness for professional experience, in order that the student may be supported to undertake and successfully complete the professional experience activity, where possible.

 This policy applies to all students who engage in professional experience activities through QUT.

-The policy applies to concerns about a student’s preparedness for professional experience as they relate to work integrated learning (WIL) activities which form a formal and assessed component of a QUT course (C/4.4).
+The policy applies to concerns about a student’s preparedness for professional experience as they relate to work integrated learning (WIL) activities or other professional experiences (e.g. field trips) which form a formal and assessed component of a QUT course (C/4.4).
 The policy may also be applied to professional experience activities outside of the curriculum which have been organised through QUT (e.g. work experience).

 This policy does not apply to professional experience activities which QUT students have organised themselves without the involvement and approval of the University.

 Where there are concerns that a student’s behaviour may fall below the standards required of students under the QUT Student Code of Conduct (E/2.1), it may be necessary to address the concerns under the Management of student misconduct policy (E/8.1) or the Fitness to study policy (E/3.2), as relevant.